ahmadfardaei/Data-Analytics/SQL/Notes/1- Data & Database.md

 |Tables|Anything but tables|
 |---|---|
-|'''Has rows and columns: - Every row in a table stores one record - Every column has some attribute of that record.
+|Has rows and columns: <br/>    - Every row in a table stores one record <br/>   - Every column has some attribute of that record.
 |jhgvjhv|
 |||
 |||